 Stony Brook University School of Medicine

-SUNY at Buffalo Medical School
+SUNY Downstate Medical School (Brooklyn)

 The Ohio State Univ.
 Coll. of Med.